HaukeBartsch/dicomrouter/README.md

     study description: "MRI BRAIN WO/W CONTRAST"
     file destination: "/.../BTUAnon/.../1.2.826.0..."

-The file is controlled by routes stored in a separate json file in the local directory:
+The file is controlled by routes stored in a separate json file in the local directory (routes.json):

     [
       { "AETITLE" : "BTUANON",